jet/dotnet-templates/propulsion-indexer-cdk/README.md

   - read/written via `Equinox.DynamoStore`
   - appends are streamed via DynamoDB Streams with a 24h retention period
 - Index table: holds an index for the table
-  - written by `Propulsion.DynamoStore.Lambda`
+  - written by `Propulsion.DynamoStore.Indexer`
   - read by `Propulsion.DynamoStore.DynamoStoreSource` in Reactor/Projector applications

   (internally the index is simply an `Equinox.DynamoStore`)

 This project Uses the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html) to reliably manage configuration/deployment of:

-1. The indexing logic in `Propulsion.DynamoStore.Lambda` (the NuGet package includes the published binaries internally)
+1. The indexing logic in `Propulsion.DynamoStore.Indexer` (the NuGet package includes the published binaries internally)
-2. Associated role and triggers that route from the DynamoDB Stream to the Lambda (the project references `Propulsion.DynamoStore.Constructs` which has the relevant configuration logic for an associated version of `Propulsion.DynamoStore.Lambda`)
+2. Associated role and triggers that route from the DynamoDB Stream to the Lambda (the project references `Propulsion.DynamoStore.Constructs` which has the relevant configuration logic for `Propulsion.DynamoStore.Indexer`)

 ## Prerequisites